ProvableHQ/welcome/documentation/aleo/03_language.md

 A remove command that removes a key-value pair from a mapping, e.g. `remove accounts[r0];`.

 ### Finalize

 A finalize is declared as `finalize {name}:`.
 A finalize must immediately follow a [function](#function), and must have the same name;
-it is associated with the function and is executed on chain, after the zero-knowledge proof of the execution of the associated function is verified;
-a finalize *finalizes* a function on chain.
-Upon success of the finalize function, the program logic is executed.
-Upon failure of the finalize function, the program logic is reverted.

 ```aleo showLineNumbers
 // The `transfer_public_to_private` function turns a specified amount